AckerlyXu/heima/articles/service-bus-messaging/service-bus-architecture.md

 - **One gateway store.** The gateway store holds the data for every entity that is defined in this scale unit.
 The gateway store is implemented on top of a SQL Azure database.

 - **Multiple messaging stores.** Messaging stores hold the messages of all queues, topics and subscriptions that are defined in this scale unit.
 It also contains all subscription data.
 Unless [partitioned messaging entities](./service-bus-partitioning.md) is enabled, a queue or topic is mapped to one messaging store.
 Subscriptions are stored in the same messaging store as their parent topic.
-Except for Service Bus [Premium Messaging](./service-bus-premium-messaging.md), the messaging stores are implemented on top of SQL Azure databases.

 ## Containers